ethereum/execution-apis/src/engine/specification.md

 1. Pulling data from remote peers in the network.
 1. Passing ancestors of a payload through the [Payload validation](#payload-validation) and obtaining a parent state.

 *Note:* Each of these stages is optional.
-Exact behavior of a client software during the sync process is implementation dependent.
+Exact behavior of client software during the sync process is implementation dependent.

 ### Payload building